Correlation induced out-of-phase plasmon in an electron liquid

 It was realized as early as 1973 that the impact of the two-component character of the HEG must be manifest in the various dynamical characterization of the system.
 In the classic papers of Goodman and Sjolander \cite{Goodman1973} and Singh and Pathak \cite{Singh1974} it was shown how the 3\textsuperscript{rd} frequency moment sum-rule coefficient is affected by this feature of the HEG.
 Further works clarified that in addition to the standard density dynamical structure function (DSF) an additional ``magnetic" DSF constructed from the difference between the fluctuations of the up and down spin densities plays a role \cite{Goodman1973,Giuliani2008}.
 Utsumi and Ichimaru \cite{Utsumi1983} conjectured the possible existence of a longitudinal out-of-phase spin density oscillation (OPO) mode, but came to the (erroneous) conclusion that it cannot exist within a physical range of coupling values.
 Atwal and Aschroft \cite{Atwal2003} focused attention on the magnetic DSF and based on a phenomenological study concluded that the OPO excitation should exist.

 Thus, by now there is a convergence of studies pointing at the likelihood of an OPO mode.
 There is no conclusive first principles based evidence, though, of the existence of this mode.
-Moreover, in the absecnce of an underlying dynamical model, nothing is known about its dispersion characteristics and spectral weight.
+Moreover, in the absence of an underlying dynamical model, nothing is known about its dispersion characteristics and spectral weight.

 It is important to understand that the model Hamiltonian, from which the indications for the existence of the OPO are derived, similarly to that used in this work, does not distinguish between the interactions of parallel and anti-parallel pairs: both are simple Coulomb forces.
 For the system to exhibit an out-of-phase oscillation, the different correlations play the role of physical markers.
 For this reason the RPA description of a binary mixture doesn't show the existence of the OPO (see, however, the comment in the summary below) and it is the strongly coupled phase of the HEG where one should look for the excitation of this mode.

-It is well established by Molecular Dynamics simulations \cite{Donko2002} and theoretical analysis \cite{Kalman1990,*Golden2000} that classical charged particles exhibit quasi-localization in the strongly coupled phase, \textit{i.e.} they are trapped in fluctuating local potential minima, and it is the oscillation of these temporarily caged particles that govern the formation of the collective modes in the strongly coupled domain.
+It is well established by molecular dynamics (MD) simulations \cite{Donko2002} and theoretical analysis \cite{Kalman1990,Golden2000} that classical charged particles exhibit quasi-localization in the strongly coupled phase, \textit{i.e.} they are trapped in fluctuating local potential minima, and it is the oscillation of these temporarily caged particles that govern the formation of the collective modes in the strongly coupled domain.
 It is expected that the strongly coupled HEG behaves in a similar fashion: this is corroborated by recent works by Drummond \textit{et al.} \cite{Drummond2004}.